reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 ### Working of CloudHSM

-AWS CloudHSM runs in our own VPC, enabling easy integration of HSMs with applications running on our EC2 instances.
+AWS CloudHSM runs in our VPC, enabling easy integration of HSMs with applications running on our EC2 instances.

 #### CloudHSM Cluster
-For using the AWS CloudHSM service, we first create a CloudHSM Cluster which can have multiple HSMs spread across two or more Availability Zones in an AWS region.
+For using the AWS CloudHSM service, we first create a CloudHSM Cluster that can have multiple HSMs spread across two or more Availability Zones in an AWS region.

 HSMs in a cluster are automatically synchronized and load-balanced.
 Each HSM appears as a network resource in our VPC.
 After creating and initializing a CloudHSM Cluster, we can configure a client on an EC2 instance that allows our applications to use the cluster over a secure, authenticated network connection.